MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/embedded-content-safety.md

 As stated above, there are multiple factors that impact the performance of embedded content safety model.
 We highly suggest you test it on your device and tweak the parameters to fit for your application's requirement.

 We also conduct performance benchmark tests on various popular PC CPUs and GPUs.
-Please keep in mind that even with the same CPU, performance can vary depending on the CPU and memory load.
+Keep in mind that even with the same CPU, performance can vary depending on the CPU and memory load.
 The benchmark data provided should serve as a reference when considering if the embedded content safety can operate on your device.
 For optimal results, we advise testing on your intended device and in your specific application scenario.

 The [sample code](https://github.com/Azure/azure-ai-content-safety-sdk) includes code snippet to monitor performance metrics like memory, inference time.